 £541.66 x 6% = £32.50

 Later, when Sophie checks her borrower balance with the SLC she can see that this deduction has been taken off her outstanding balance.
-There may be some delay in seeing this reduction in your balance with the SLC, but it is hoped this will become swifter and happen in real time.
+There may be some delay in seeing this reduction in your balance with the SLC, but it is planned for this to become swifter and happen in real time.

 Overpayments via PAYE